How to get rid of skin tags?

 Attempting to remove skin tags at home is generally not advisable.
 Although various DIY methods, creams, or natural remedies are often suggested online, these techniques carry significant risks, including infection, bleeding, pain, and permanent scarring.

 Skin tags should ideally be assessed and removed by a qualified medical professional.
-Radiofrequency (RF) removal, performed by an experienced cosmetic doctor, is a precise and safe option with minimal discomfort, very low risk of scarring, and rapid healing.

 What are skin tags?